This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

 Gorée Island, a UNESCO World Heritage Site, is one of Senegal’s premier tourist sites.
-If the visit to the island, a place of remembrance and historical interest, is absolutely worth the detour, the small beach next to the landing stage is also one of the rare snorkeling spots in the country.
-In this well-sheltered bay, when the underwater visibility is good, many fish typical of West Africa, including parrotfish, surgeonfish, wrasse and seabream, can be spotted.
+The island itself is a place of historical interest and ideal for making your own memories.
+If you are on the island, it is absolutely worth checking out the small beach next to the landing stage.
+It is one of the rare snorkeling spots in the country.
+In this well-sheltered bay, when the underwater visibility is good, the many fish typical of West Africa, including parrotfish, surgeonfish, wrasse and seabream, can be spotted.

 Petite Plage de Gorée, Senegal